 • Are you accurately registered on the voters list?

 • Do you have sufficient identification?

 You are eligible to vote if you meet all of the following qualifications:

 • Are 18 years of age or older on or before polling day

-• Are resident in the NWT and have been ordinarily resident in the NWT since October 3, 2010
+• Are resident in the NWT and have been ordinarily resident in the NWT for 12 months prior to polling day.

 You must be accurately registered with Elections NWT before you can cast a ballot.
 If you have recently moved to the territory or recently moved within the territory, you are strongly encouraged to register.
 Before doing so, please ensure that you are an eligible elector.